Galts-Gulch/avarice/README.md

 - All (very minimal) testing is done on current Python3.5.
 - Though all indicators run all the time, only one may **currently** be actively traded on.
 This will change soon.

+## A few features
+- Can easily customize the indicator you would like to trade off, and even indicators used in that indicator.
+- Simulation mode to simulate trades without live trading
+- Live trading mode at market that avoids stale trades
+- Consistently pursuing a cleaner base to allow easier community involvement.

 ## Indicators
 **SMA (Simple Movement Average)**
 - NOTE: SMA is only here to be used by other indicators